-I've spent almost my entire career reviewing resumes of attorneys a few hours a day.
-My remaining hours are spent speaking with attorneys and speaking with law firms about attorneys.
-Something I notice quite often are attorney resumes that are littered with a series of moves between law firms and various explanations for leaving each one—often explanations that make little sense.
-When I see five or six moves to different law firms (over an equal number of years), then I generally know the person should not be in a law firm, but should be practicing in a different environment.
+I have spent almost my entire career reviewing resumes of attorneys a few hours a day.
+My remaining hours are spent speaking with attorneys and speaking with firms about attorneys.
+Something I notice quite often is attorney resumes that are littered with a series of moves between firms and various explanations for leaving each one—often explanations that make little sense.
+When I see five or six moves to different firms (over an equal number of years), then I generally know the person should not be in a law firm but should be practicing in a different environment.

-- the firm partners want to make more money by having fewer people to feed,
+- the firm partners want to make more money by having fewer people to feed; and

 - they do not fit in with the people they are working for.

-Throughout my career I've had multiple instances where talented attorneys were "on the ropes" and about to leave the practice of law all because of a bad experience—often getting fired.
-Getting fired is something that happens to almost every attorney that has practiced more than a few years.
+Throughout my career, I have had multiple instances where talented attorneys were "on the ropes" and about to leave the practice of law all because of a bad experience—often getting fired.
+Getting fired is something that happens to almost every attorney that has practiced for more than a few years.
 When it happens to you, of course, there is no reason you should not take it incredibly personally.
 However, getting fired from a law firm or other legal job should not disappoint you.
 You were just in the wrong environment.